bitgraves/norns-sandbox/README.md

 ## Prerequisites

-- You need a norns (note: we haven't updated our norns firmware in awhile, so there might be broken stuff. we'll catch up soon...)
+- You need a norns. (our norns was last updated to: [201202](https://github.com/monome/norns/releases/tag/v2.4.7))
 - You need filesystem access to your norns, one way or another
 - Almost everything here acts as a signal processor rather than a generator, so you need some external audio running into the norns for this to be interesting
 - You probably want some kind of midi controller (see below)